 Thinking Of A Christmas Bonus For Your Nanny?

-It's that time of year when you feel a little more generous and after the unexpected and unpredictable year of 2020, you might appreciate your Nanny a little more than you have previously.
+It's that time of year when you feel a little more generous and after the unexpected and unpredictable year of 2020 & 2021, you might appreciate your Nanny a little more than you have in previous years.

 Your Nanny may have enabled you to work from home at times and home-schooled your children, withstood some tantrums and behavioural challenges and participated in learning at home.

-Nannies are unable to work from home and this year have taken the risk to their health to enter your own home, especially whilst the rest of the UK participated in a strict lockdown.
+Nannies are unable to work from home and with this year and last, they have taken the risk to their health to enter your own home, especially whilst the rest of the UK participated in a strict lockdown (or three).

 You may like to show them this December how much you do appreciate them.

 So, I hear you ask, what can I gift to my Nanny?

 We asked Karen at Way2Paye Payroll Company, to share with us some key facts for December gifting.

 Can I give my Nanny a Cash Christmas Bonus?